Venezuela opposition says blocked from meeting near summit

-CARACAS The leader of Venezuela's opposition-led parliament accused President Maduro's government on Saturday of blocking legislators from flying to Margarita island for a planned session alongside this week's Non-Aligned Movement summit.
+CARACAS (Reuters) - The leader of Venezuela's opposition-led parliament accused President Nicolas Maduro's government on Saturday of blocking legislators from Margarita island for a session alongside this week's Non-Aligned Movement summit.

 "The government prohibited sea and air carriers from transporting us," National Assembly president Henry Ramos said via Twitter, amid a controversial build-up to the Sept.
 13-18 meeting of the 120-nation bloc of mainly developing nations.